cockpit-project/cockpit/doc/anaconda.md

  "filesystem".
 This might also be present when the crypto device is closed.

- It might also have a "cleartext_device" field if the encrpyted device is currently open.
+ It might also have a "cleartext_device" field if the encrypted device is currently open.

 Cockpit does some magic (via the "x-parent" options in fstab and